genidma/AwakenedImagination/README.md

 ## AwakenedImagination
-# AwakeSpaceIndustries-Test and Universal Healthcare Website Project

-This project is a simple website that includes basic HTML, CSS, and JavaScript files.
-The content from both AwakeSpaceIndustries-Test (ASI) and Awake Universal Healthcare (AUH) has been synthesized into a single page.

 # Awakened Imagination Group of Projects

 This project is a simple website that includes basic HTML, CSS, and JavaScript files.
-Historically, there have been two projects via the Awake Space Industries Project (Not incorporated as of October of 2024) and Awake Universal Healthcare (Same).
+This is a testing ground for taking excerpts of the code, which I will be placing on the urls below.
+Historically, there have been two projects: 1.
+Awake Space Industries Project (Not incorporated as of October of 2024) and 2.
+Awake Universal Healthcare (Same).
 These projects are being consolidated as of 11-01-2024.
+My goal is to synthesize the projects in a singular container and initiate a 'public benefitting corporation.'
+So that the work is undertaken in order to help improve the condition for the future of life.
+(Now and in the indefinite future)

 As of 11-01-2024 (November the 1st) the public facing websites will remain at the following locations
 - https://asi.surge.sh/